Code-Institute-Submissions/CI-MS2-Magic-Island/README.md

 - Animation before load website showing what to expect.

-- Navigation Bar represeting a sunset.
+- Navigation Bar representing a sunset.

-- About section nacely fade in with scroll.
+- About section nicely fade in with scroll.

 - Things to Do section with buttons showing different things to do, and also showing in the Google Maps API.

+- Pop up Modal when submitting the form with thank you messages

 - Scroll to top button - this feature enables the user to quickly move back to the top of the page

-- Footer with social midia links.
+- Footer with social media links.

 ### Features to consider implementing in the future

 - A partner section with a direct way to book rooms, cars.

-- Sign in a newsletter with the possibility to get discout vouchers in restaurants and attractions.
+- Sign in for a newsletter with the possibility to get discount vouchers in restaurants and attractions.

 ## Technologies Used